sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/codemonitoring/index.md

 ## Starting up your environment

-Code monitoring is an enterprise functionality.
-To run it locally you need to start Sourcegraph as enterprise service:
+To run it locally you need to start Sourcegraph:

 ```bash
 sg start # which defaults to `sg start enterprise`